hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 ```
 2024-09-04 21:38:34.682 IST 0001 INFO [chaincodeCmd] chaincodeInvokeOrQuery -> Chaincode invoke successful. result: status:200 payload:"79fe40b627db72d731c045b3d1ab0fc815db682557d886182123eb9048921ac9"
 ```
+The hash of the asset properties will become the asset ID and is returned by the CreateAsset call.
+Look for the hash in the response "payload" that was reported to the CLI, and set it as an environment variable for later reference.

 Note down the asset id returned as payload to an environment variable.
 ```